-DECATUR AL WRONGFUL DEATH LAWYERS
+DECATUR AL WRONGFUL DEATH LAWYER

 We can help you in Madison, Morgan, Lawrence and Limestone Counties and the surrounding areas.

-Wrongful Death is a legal claim that can be brought by surviving family members against a person if that person negligently or intentionally caused the death of a loved one.
+Wrongful death is a legal claim that can be brought by surviving family members against a person if that person negligently or intentionally caused the death of a loved one.
 According to the National Safety Council, Americans under the age of 42 are more likely to die from an accident than any other cause of death.
 Of all age groups, accidents are still among the top five causes of death.
 Do you have a loved one who was a victim of a wrongful death?
 A “wrongful death” occurs when a person dies due to the negligent, careless, intentional, or reckless act of another person or entity.
 The loss of someone you care about is never easy, but when the person’s death was a result of another person’s negligence or misconduct, the situation becomes even more complex.
 In a wrongful death case, a personal representative must be appointed to the decedent’s estate.
 Typically, it is the spouse of the victim that will file the claim, but if the victim was not married, it may be difficult to decide whether a parent, child or sibling should be the one to bring the case to court.
 Some personal injury lawyers do not take wrongful death cases because an estate must be opened before an attorney can represent the family who lost a loved one.
 Some attorneys send you to other attorneys to do the estate, not at Ferguson and Ferguson.
 We handle everything, including the estate.
 Even if there was only a small amount of insurance coverage – or none at all – your lawyer can work with you to understand your options for compensation.
 The attorneys at Ferguson & Ferguson understand what you are going through—and the questions you want answered—and we have the experience to guide you through it.

 If someone close to you has died due to the wrongful act or neglect of another, it is important to find a reputable and well-established law firm with an exceptional reputation for handling wrongful death cases.
-Attorney Randy Ferguson is your best resource to ensure you are being protected and that your family is being compensated for your loved ones death.
+Wrongful death lawyer Randy Ferguson is your best resource to ensure you are being protected and that your family is being compensated for your loved ones death.
 Attorney Randy Ferguson, with offices in Decatur and Huntsville, has been the preferred wrongful death attorney since 1993.
-We are lawyers who specialize in wrongful death and injury cases.
+We are wrongful death attorneys who specialize in wrongful death and injury cases.
 If you have lost a loved one because of someone elses negligence in Decatur, Huntsville or North Alabama, call now.
 We offer a free initial consultation to discuss your wrongful death claim.
 We handle cases on a contingency basis, which means you owe no legal fees unless we win your case.
 Call or contact us today, and we are ready to help you.Call 256-534-3435 or 1-800-752-1998.

 Who Can Bring a Wrongful Death Claim in Alabama?